-Provided that the Trust qualifies as a "mutual fund trust" under the Tax Act, the Trust Units will be qualified investments for trusts governed by registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), registered disability savings plans ("RDSPs"), deferred profit sharing plans, registered education savings plans ("RESPs") and tax-free savings accounts ("TFSAs"), each as defined in the Tax Act (each a "Registered Plan").
+Provided that the Trust qualifies as a "mutual fund trust" under the Tax Act, the Trust Units will be qualified investments for trusts governed by registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), registered disability savings plans ("RDSPs"), deferred profit sharing plans, registered education savings plans ("RESPs"), tax-free savings accounts ("TFSAs") and first home savings accounts ("FHSAs"), each as defined in the Tax Act (each a "Registered Plan").

-Notwithstanding the foregoing, the holder of a TFSA or RDSP, the annuitant of an RRSP or RRIF or the subscriber of an RESP, will be subject to a penalty tax if the Trust Units held in such TFSA, RDSP, RRSP, RRIF or RESP are a "prohibited investment" as defined in the Tax Act for such Registered Plan.
-The Trust Units generally will not be a "prohibited investment" for trusts governed by such a Registered Plan provided that the holder of the TFSA or RDSP, the annuitant of the RRSP or RRIF or the subscriber of the RESP, as applicable, (i) deals at arm's length with the Trust for the purposes of the Tax Act and (ii) does not have a "significant interest", as defined in the Tax Act, in the Trust.
-In addition, the Trust Units will generally not be a "prohibited investment" for a trust governed by a TFSA, RDSP, RRSP, RRIF or RESP if the Trust Units are "excluded property" (as defined for purposes of the prohibited investment rules in the Tax Act) for such trust.
-Holders of a TFSA or RDSP, annuitants of an RRSP or RRIF and subscribers of an RESP should consult their own tax advisors as to whether the Trust Units will be a "prohibited investment" in their particular circumstances.
+Notwithstanding the foregoing, the holder of a TFSA, RDSP or FHSA, the annuitant of an RRSP or RRIF or the subscriber of an RESP, will be subject to a penalty tax if the Trust Units held in such TFSA, RDSP, FHSA, RRSP, RRIF or RESP are a "prohibited investment" as defined in the Tax Act for such Registered Plan.
+The Trust Units generally will not be a "prohibited investment" for trusts governed by such a Registered Plan provided that the holder of the TFSA, RDSP or FHSA, the annuitant of the RRSP or RRIF or the subscriber of the RESP, as applicable, (i) deals at arm's length with the Trust for the purposes of the Tax Act and (ii) does not have a "significant interest", as defined in the Tax Act, in the Trust.
+In addition, the Trust Units will generally not be a "prohibited investment" for a trust governed by a TFSA, RDSP, FHSA, RRSP, RRIF or RESP if the Trust Units are "excluded property" (as defined for purposes of the prohibited investment rules in the Tax Act) for such trust.
+Holders of a TFSA, RDSP or FHSA, annuitants of an RRSP or RRIF and subscribers of an RESP should consult their own tax advisors as to whether the Trust Units will be a "prohibited investment" in their particular circumstances.